Avoiding excessive finger movement on the ocarina

 Slow and conscious practice is how you learn to control your finger movements:

-• Slowly lift the finger to the desired height.
+• Very slowly lift the finger to the desired height.

 • Replace the finger, making sure to cover the hole.

-Just work through this for each finger.
-Practising in a slow and deliberate way trains your subconscious mind, and after a few days it becomes automatic.
+Just work through this for each finger, practising in a slow and deliberate way.
+After a few days, it becomes automatic as the practice trains your subconscious mind (muscle memory).

 You may find it useful to use a mirror to clearly see what you are doing.
 Additionally, if you practise with one hand at a time, you can use the other hand to block excess movement.